 In a blog post from June 2016, TechCrunch writes:

 “Open software has already rooted itself deep within today’s Fortune 500, with many contributing back to the projects they adopt.
 We’re not just talking stalwarts like Google and Facebook; big companies like Walmart, GE, Merck, Goldman Sachs — even the federal government — are fleeing the safety of established tech vendors for the promises of greater control and capability with open software.
 These are real customers with real budgets demanding a new model of software.”
 4

-The expected benefits of open source software are alluring everyone from small business, to technology giants, to governments.
-This shift off proprietary software in favor of open source is a major change in business operations.
-As more and more companies make the switch, those who don’t will fall behind the times and likely be at a serious competitive disadvantage.
+The expected benefits of open source software are alluring all types of institutions, from small businesses, to technology giants, to governments.
+This shift away from proprietary software in favor of open source is streamlining business operations.
+As more companies make the switch, those who don’t will fall behind the times and likely be at a serious competitive disadvantage.

 Open Source Software for Mortgage Data Analysis

 Within our own work, we see tremendous potential for open source software for mortgage data analysis.
-Open source data modeling tools like Python, R, and Julia (all open source programming languages) are useful for analyzing mortgage loan and securitization data and identifying historical trends.
+Open source data modeling tools like Python, R, and Julia are useful for analyzing mortgage loan and securitization data and identifying historical trends.
 We’ve used R to build models for our clients and we’re not the only ones: several of our clients are now building their DFAST challenger models using R.

 Open source has grown enough in the past few years that more and more financial institutions will make the switch.
 While the risks associated with open source software will continue to give some organizations pause, the benefits of open source will soon outweigh those concerns.
 It seems open source is a trend that is here to stay, and luckily, it is a trend ripe with opportunity.